travis/factual-clojure-driver/README.md

 (fact/fetch {:table :crosswalk :q "the container store" :filters {:namespace :yelp}})
 ```

+More details on Crosswalk can be found in (our general API documentation for Crosswalk)[http://developer.factual.com/display/docs/Places+API+-+Crosswalk].

 # Resolve

 Resolve provides an entity resolution API that makes partial records complete, matches one entity against another, and assists in de-duping and normalizing datasets.